hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-rfcs.md

             </td>
             <td>
-                Removes an invalid note regarding message delivery in pickup protocol v2.
-This note originated from a first iteration of this RFC in which messages would be sent directly down one at a time instead of being bundled in attachments in a single delivery message.
+                - The same PR basically as #699 but for Android
+- Should be merged at the same time as #699 because they refer to each other.
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-04-15 02:46:53 +0000 UTC
+        Created At 2022-05-12 08:53:43 +0000 UTC
     </div>
 </div>